gl1tterbomb/gl1tterbomb/README.md

 ****INT TIME**** !;

 ★- ships; I do also multi/crossover/rarepairs; I enjoy people yapping about their ships and AU. interesting or not.
 I still won't judge, and I'll respect it.
-Whatever it is AU, serious/silly ships, crossovers, headcanons, etc. I FW OC/canon and selfshippers too.
+No matter it is an AU, crossovers, headcanons, etc. I also love OC/canon and selfshippers.

 Here are my favorite ships.
 If u don't like them, then that's fine!
 [Strawpage 3](https://ang3lcake.straw.page/hobbies)